 Finding Text Generally

 You can use the Search view to find all instances of words and phrases in your document.
 To show the Search view, click the Search button at the top of the Contract Tools pane.

 Enter the text you want to find in the search field.

 Press Enter or click the search button (looks like a magnifying glass).

 Search results appear below the search field, and the number of search results appears on the right of the search field.
 To go to where a search result appears in your document, click a search result below the search field.
 To copy a list of search results to the clipboard, choose Copy Search Results from the Action pop‑up menu at the top right of the view; see Copying and Pasting the Contents of Views to learn more.

-Search results are highlighted in yellow in your document; see Highlighting and Underlining to learn more.
+Search results are highlighted in your document; see Highlighting Content to learn more.

 To limit search results, select “Match case” or “Whole words”.